Amazon automatically sends emails asking buyers to leave reviews and feedback. You do not have to do anything.

 If you see reviews that you think violate our Community Guidelines, use the Report abuse link next to the review to report it.

-No. We encourage our buyers to give their honest opinions on our products.
+No. We encourage our buyers to give their honest opinions about our products.
 As long as the review is within our guidelines, we will not remove it.

 No. You cannot block a buyer from writing reviews on your products.
 If you think a review violates our guidelines, use the Report abuse link next to the review to report it.